666hwll/666hwll/README.md

-# Hello Fellow Strangers
+# Hello

-I am a Software Developer and GNU/Linux Geek 🐧
+**I am a Software Developer and GNU/Linux Geek 🐧**

-Local Software > Cloudservices of Bigtech && free software > Proprietary software/bloatware
+*Local Software > Cloudservices of Bigtech && free software > Proprietary software/bloatware*

 ## I want to keep my software as minimalistic as possible, that is why i use:
 ### debian: